MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 1. Select **define the attributes** to add the attributes, or select **auto generate them**.
 To manually define the attributes, enter a name, select the data format and optional semantic type.
 For auto-generated attributes:

-   1. Select **Review attributes**.
+   1. After the attributes are auto-generated, select **Review attributes**.
 The Manage attributes page displays.

    1. Ensure the data format is correct for each attribute.